Get All Weeks Decentralized Finance (DeFi) Infrastructure Quiz Answers

 Q6.
 Which of these early DeFi ideas made trading stocks cheaper?

 Q7.
-Which are the problems the plague centralized finance?
+Which are the problems that plague centralized finance?
 Hint: You can choose more than one.

 Q9.
 Which ideas did Satoshi Nakamoto combine to introduce Bitcoin?